 - Nationality: American

-- Favorite films/Why I like their work: Letters from Iwo Jima is one of the best war films of the 21st century, in my opinion, and I also count Gran Torino (in which Eastwood also starred) as one of his best works.
-Mystic River is an underrated film that featured an excellent, Oscar-winning performance from Sean Penn, while Unforgiven stands as a modern-day Western classic.
-Eastwood’s streamlined style of filmmaking frequently works to his advantage, and I’ve always thought his movies are undeniably entertaining.
+- Favorite films/Why I like their work: Letters from Iwo Jima is one of the best war films of the 21st century, and I also count Gran Torino (in which Eastwood also starred) as one of his best works.
+Mystic River is an underrated film that featured an excellent, Oscar-winning performance from Sean Penn, while Unforgiven stands out as a modern-day Western classic.
+Eastwood’s streamlined style of filmmaking frequently works to his advantage, and I’ve always thought his movies are undeniably entertaining and beautifully shot.

 - Born: January 3, 1956 (age 62)